|« PreviousNext »|

 The end of the applicable charge period.
 All usage charges and recurring fees between the period start and end are included in your monthly invoice.
-If the account is terminated, or is removed from the consolidated bill, or if the price for the listed product changed, the End Date reflects the date of this change.
+If the account is terminated, or is removed from the consolidated bill, or if the price for the listed product changed, the End Date reflects the date of the change.

 Example: 2012/2/29 23:59:59